-Credit and Cash Flow or other Enhancement or Derivative Arrangements

-General.
-The trust fund may include one or more credit or cash flow enhancement or derivative arrangements, as described in this section.
-All credit or cash flow enhancement or derivative arrangements included in any trust fund will be used only in a manner that reduces or alters risk resulting from the student loans or other assets in the pool, and only in a manner such that the return on the offered securities will be based primarily on the performance of the student loans or other assets in the pool.
+Credit and Cash Flow or other Enhancement or Derivative Arrangements from the student loans or other assets in the pool, and only in a manner such that the return on the offered securities will be based primarily on the performance of the student loans or other assets in the pool.
 The related prospectus supplement will describe the amounts and types of credit or cash flow enhancement or derivative arrangements for each series.
 If provided in the related prospectus supplement, credit or cash flow enhancement or derivative arrangements may take the form of: